Luke2642/webui-scripts/README.md

 ## Prompt S/R Batch

-Note: I'm afraid this is not compatible with the "dynamic prompts" extension, you must disable that with its checkbox.
+Note: I'm afraid this is **not compatible with the "dynamic prompts" extension**, simply untick 'enable' in dynamic prompts when using this.

 Generating e.g. 4 images in 1 batch is slightly faster than 4x1 image, but normally they'd all get the same prompt.